1,000+ Opportunities

 Since its launch, SkillSync has already started making waves across Europe’s AI landscape: Report: AI Skills and Occupations in the European Finalist in the European Digital Skills Awards 2024 If you are reading this, it is because your browser does not support the HTML5 video element.

-Based on current listing details, eligibility includes: Universities and research institutions in EU member states.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Universities and research institutions in EU member states.
+Confirm the full requirements in the official notice before applying.